coq/coq/doc/sphinx/proof-engine/ltac.rst

    to one of the focused subgoal produced subgoals equal to the initial goals (up to syntactical equality), then an error of level 0 is raised.

-   .. exn:: Failed to progress
+   .. exn:: Failed to progress.

 Backtracking branching
 ~~~~~~~~~~~~~~~~~~~~~~